Harlow Town F.C.: History

 In January 2010, new owners took control of the club, with former manager Tommy Cunningham returning to the club alongside business partner John Barnett.
 The 2010–11 season saw Kevin Warren become the Hawks manager, but a run of defeats led to Danny Chapman replacing him at the helm.
 Chapman then turned the tide and took the club to the Division One North play-offs after finishing fourth, but failed to reach the final after being defeated by Wingate & Finchley.

-At the start of the 2014–15 season Harlow Town launched The Harlow Academy, a youth set-up which incorporated 21 youth teams playing at The Harlow Arena.
-After a tightly contested league campaign, Harlow missed out the league title and automatic promotion by one point, finishing behind Needham Market Another play-off campaign beckoned, but Harlow lost 4–3 to Thurrock in the semi-finals after extra-time.
+At the start of the 2014–15 season, Harlow Town launched The Harlow Academy, a youth set-up that incorporated 21 youth teams playing at The Harlow Arena.
+After a tightly contested league campaign, Harlow missed out on the league title and automatic promotion by one point, finishing behind Needham Market.
+Another play-off campaign beckoned, but Harlow lost 4–3 to Thurrock in the semi-finals after extra-time.

-The 2015–16 season saw Harlow Town go on a club record streak of 12 consecutive wins between 19 December 2015 and 13 February 2016, propelling themselves into the play-offs, finishing the season in third place, setting up a third consecutive appearance in the play-offs.
+The 2015–16 season saw Harlow Town go on a club record streak of 12 consecutive wins between 19 December 2015 and 13 February 2016, propelling themselves into the play-offs, finishing the season in third place, and setting up a third consecutive appearance in the play-offs.
 The Hawks hosted A.F.C.
 Hornchurch in the final at the Harlow Arena, where 1,655 spectators saw Harlow claim promotion to the Premier Division with a 3–1 win.

 In the 2016–17 season, Harlow achieved a new club record highest league finish of tenth in the Isthmian Premier Division, their first campaign at that level since 2009.
 The 2017–18 season was a fierce relegation battle in the Isthmian Premier division, with Harlow Town eventually finishing one place above the relegation zone.

-The Club once again fought against relegation throughout the 2018–19 season, however the challenge proved too great and Harlow Town finished bottom of the league table, seven points from safety.
+The Club once again fought against relegation throughout the 2018–19 season, however, the challenge proved too great and Harlow Town finished bottom of the league table, seven points from safety.
 With the Hawks heading back to Step 4, they were allocated to the Isthmian League South Central division.
-Despite starting the season strongly and leading the league table at once stage, a run of poor results leading up to Christmas saw Harlow Town fall off the pace.
+Despite starting the season strongly and leading the league table at one stage, a run of poor results leading up to Christmas saw Harlow Town fall off the pace.
 As a result, Danny Chapman resigned as manager in January 2020, after nine years in the role, to be replaced by Mark Holloway.